 The touchpad is, unsurprisingly, one of the best you can buy on any machine.
 Apple has mastered quality touchpads for some years now, and even the best touchpads on Windows devices often can’t beat the gesture support Apple supplies with their glass-coated trackpads.
 When the company reinvented their Pro line in 2016, they also redesigned the touchpads to be far larger than they were before, making for an expansive and easy to use area on their laptops.

-Perhaps the most controversial aspect of the MacBook lineup right now is the keyboard.
-Apple’s entire MacBook line has now switched to the company’s “butterfly”-style keyboard, which promises shallow key typing, something many users have found to be unusable for daily typing.
+Unfortunately, we need to dedicate an entire subsection of this review to the keyboard woes plaguing the MacBook Pros.
+The entire MacBook line has switched to the company’s “butterfly” keyboard, which promises shallow keys in exchange for a thinner chassis, something some users have found to be uncomfortable for daily typing.
 Making things worse, however, is the recent controversy and growing outrage that began in late-2017 over Apple’s keyboard and its longevity.
 The Outline editor Casey Johnston wrote an editorial about her experience with trying to have the keyboard on her MacBook Pro repaired, only for the spacebar to be deemed irreparable due to a “piece of dust.”
-Since then, an actual class-action lawsuit over the butterfly-style keyboard has become a real thing; you can find more details on that lawsuit here.
+An actual class-action lawsuit over the butterfly-style keyboard eventually became a real thing; you can find more details on that lawsuit here.

 Finally, despite the machine being slimmed down last year, the speakers on this MacBook Pro are still some of the best you can buy on a laptop, really only bested by the 15″ MacBook Pro.
 You won’t be disappointed with the sound.
 Battery life is also similar, with a rated battery life of about ten hours.
 It’s important to remember that some programs, including Chrome, may drastically reduce the battery life you see on these laptops.
 If you’re worried about getting the most from your battery, you’ll want to switch your default browser over to Safari.